 Note that Burzinsky is currently prohibited from selling antineoplastons.
 Although Aminocare A10 is still available, the formula has changed and no longer contains antineoplastons.

-Jorge's last MRI was in November 2023, and it was all clear.
-Upon request, I can provide an MRI (contact me in the comment section below).
+Jorge's last MRI was in November 2023: no cancer.
+I can provide an MRI upon request (contact me in the comment section below).

 Synergistic combinations of natural compounds and drug repurposingFor information purposes only, nothing I write is medical advice.

-Strategy - an integrative approach to cancer management: example of a multi-layered approach using coactive combinations of natural substances and drug repurposing.
+Strategy - an integrative approach to glioblastoma management: example of a multi-layered approach using coactive combinations of natural substances and drug repurposing.

 click to enlarge the diagram